 Painting With Robots

 For Sougwen Chung, the computer is a tool for expanding her creativity.
-Chung, who is based in New York City.
-She works with a set of robots called DOUG, short for Drawing Operations Unit: Generation.
+Chung, who is based in New York City, works with a set of robots called DOUG, short for Drawing Operations Unit: Generation.
 DOUG can be a robotic arm fitted with a pencil or paintbrush, or it can be a team of robots.

 Chung programmed DOUG to paint.
-She gathered 20 years of her drawings and made digital copies, then saved these copies in DOUG’s memory bank.
-As Chung paints on a canvas, so does the robot.
+She gathered 20 years of her drawings and made digital copies, then saved these copies in the robot’s memory bank.
+As Chung paints on a canvas, the robot responds to her brushstrokes.
 From “memory,” it makes a stroke that Chung might make.
-Artist and machine work together, and the result is always a surprise.
+In this way, artist and machine work together, and the result is always a surprise.

 Chung and DOUG often perform before an audience.
 It must be “a bit weird” to watch an artist work without a definite plan, Chung says.
-But that’s the fun of it, Chung says.
+But that’s the fun of it.
 “The second I know what’s happening in those performances, I’ll probably stop doing them.
 For now, I like the energy it gives to the work.”

 Michael Hansmeyer wants to create forms we’ve never seen.
-“We are drawn to things that make us curious,” says Michael Hansmeyer.
-He’s an architect based in Germany and Switzerland.
+“We are drawn to things that make us curious,” says the architect, who’s based in Germany and Switzerland.

 Take the column pictured above.
-It started as a simple shape: a cylinder .
-Hansmeyer programmed a computer to fold a digital cylinder again and again.
-This produced countless new details.
+It started with a simple shape: a cylinder.
+Hansmeyer programmed a computer to fold a digital cylinder again and again, producing countless new details.
 “It’s like doing origami with a piece of dough,” he says.
 Surfaces could stretch and tear.
 Some were almost too tiny to see.
-The result would have been impossible to draw.
+The result would have been impossible to draw, or to imagine beforehand.

 Color By Numbers

 In the 1990s, Shneiderman was looking for a way to see all the data contained on a computer hard drive.
 It dawned on him to make a digital map.
-He designed an algorithm that could organize information into shapes of different sizes and colors.
-The maps were not only useful: They looked like art.
+So he designed an algorithm that could organize information using shapes of different sizes and colors.
+It turned out that the maps were not only useful, they were beautiful.
+They looked like art.

 Shneiderman has mapped everything from sports statistics to population growth.
 Several of his works now belong to the Museum of Modern Art in New York City.
 And that makes sense to him.
 “There’s a lot of unity between art and science,” he says.
 “You don’t have to choose one or the other.
 You can have both in your life.”